Seele1018GM/COSI-119A-Final-Project/README.md

 ## Project Description

-In ROS1, entry-level maze solver and maze mapper nodes have been developed for TurtleBot3 in Micromouse maze environments.
+In ROS1 noetic, entry-level maze solver and maze mapper nodes have been developed for TurtleBot3 in Micromouse maze environments.

 The project utilizes the following ROS packages: geometry_msgs, roscpp, sensor_msgs, std_msgs, as well as OpenCV.